- Home

 5. Am I worrying too much about what other people think?

-However, the reality is that we only get one life, and that life is yours to live in the way you choose.
-Other people can offer advice, support, or opinions; but this doesn’t mean that you have to make your final decision based on this.
+However, the reality is we only get one life, and that life is yours to live in the way you choose.
+Other people can offer advice, support, or opinions, but this doesn’t mean you have to make your final decision based on this.
 Nor does it make you wrong if you don’t feel the same way about a decision as someone else.

 For example, you might be worried about leaving a partner, because of what mutual friends or your children or grandchildren might think or feel.
-Or, you might be wanting to make a move abroad, but know that this would upset the people you’d be leaving behind.
+Or, you might want to move abroad, but know that this would upset the people you’d be leaving behind.

 The truth is that anyone who loves and cares about you will want the best for you, and won’t try to get in the way of your happiness.
-As long as whatever decision you make is well-intentioned, then there’s no reason why you shouldn’t hold your head high, and follow the path that feels right for you.
+As long as your decision is well-intentioned, there’s no reason why you shouldn’t hold your head high and follow the path that feels right for you.

 “Don’t let others box you into their idea of what they think you should be.
 A confined identity is a miserable way to exist.
 Be you and live free.
 Trust that in living true to yourself, you will attract people that support and love you, just as you are.”